How to Deny Access to Specific DMVs in SQL Server for Users who have VIEW SERVER STATE Permissions

 Execute the below mentioned TSQL query to find all SQL Server Operating System Related Dynamic Management Views (DMVs).

-SELECT * FROM sys.sysobjects WHERE name LIKE 'dm_os_%' ORDER
+SELECT * FROM sys.sysobjects WHERE name LIKE 'dm_os_%' ORDER BY name ASC

 Once you GRANT VIEW SERVER STATE permissions to a user then the user will be able to see all the DMVs and DMFs and query them.
 Exposing too much of information to a user who doesn’t have the knowledge can be sometimes very dangerous.
 In order to restrict access to users to such views, DBA will have to DENY SELECT access to the Dynamic Management Views (DMVs) or Dynamic Management Functions (DMFs) that you do not want the users to access.